Minelabs-Open-Source/Minelabs-Wiki/1getting-started.md

 # 🚀 Getting Started

 Welcome to **Minelabs**!
-Follow these steps to join our server and start playing. 🎮
+Follow these steps to join us and start playing. 🎮

 ---